IB-Git/ib-git/index.md

-# Ishaan Bhatia.

-## I am a post grad student at Queen Mary.
+## I am a post grad student at Queen Mary working on cool projects.

 ### Anyways, here's some stuff.